J. Jonah Jameson: Heart attacks and recuperation

 Jameson has his first heart attack, a mild one, in The Amazing Spider-Man #70, while being threatened by Spider-Man when the latter finally loses his temper after many years of abuse and defamation.

 After the status quo was revised in the "Brand New Day" storyline, Peter's identity is once again a secret.
-The Daily Bugle has hit hard times with Peter not selling as many Spider-Man pictures as usual and star reporter Ben Urich gone.
-These circumstances led to Jonah facing a buyout from the wealthy Dexter Bennett.
-This forced Jonah to stop everyone's checks to build the capital needed to save the paper, with everyone at the Bugle working temporarily for free as a sign of solidarity.
-Needing money for an apartment, Peter came to the Bugle claiming he was owed money, to which Jonah yelled at him, causing Peter to snap and yell back, stating that his photographs kept the Bugle selling while Jonah raked in the profits and paid Peter a pittance.
-This caused Jonah to yell at Peter again, but he stopped short owing to a second heart attack.

-Peter spent an unknown period of time giving Jonah CPR to try and save him until the paramedics arrived; upon arriving they rushed Jonah to the hospital where he was depicted resting before surgery.
-His wife began talking to a lawyer about power of attorney and selling the final shares of the Bugle without Jonah having a say.
-When Peter, as Spider-Man, paid a visit, he accidentally let slip that the Daily Bugle has sold to Dexter Bennett, which caused Jonah to have another heart attack, forcing Spider-Man to once again give him CPR.
-Surprisingly, Jonah did not blame Spider-Man for once, but instead he just kept on muttering, "Dexter Bennett".
+The Daily Bugle is suffering financially with Peter not selling as many Spider-Man pictures as usual and star reporter Ben Urich gone.
+These circumstances lead to Jonah facing a buyout from the wealthy Dexter Bennett.
+Jonah must stop everyone's paychecks to build the capital needed to save the paper, with everyone at the Bugle working temporarily for free as a sign of solidarity.
+Needing money for an apartment, Peter goes to the Bugle, claiming he is owed money.
+Jonah yells at him, causing Peter to snap and yell back, stating that his photographs kept the Bugle selling while Jonah raked in the profits and paid Peter a pittance.
+This causes Jonah to yell at Peter again, but he stops short, owing to a second heart attack.
+Peter provides CPR for Jonah to try and save him until the paramedics arrive; they rush Jonah to the hospital where he rests before surgery.
+His wife talks to a lawyer about power of attorney and selling the final shares of the Bugle without Jonah having a say.
+When Peter, as Spider-Man, visits Jonah, he accidentally let slip that the Daily Bugle has sold to Dexter Bennett, which caused Jonah to have another heart attack, forcing Spider-Man to once again give him CPR.
+Surprisingly, Jonah does not blame Spider-Man for once, but instead he continues muttering, "Dexter Bennett".

-Jonah's condition later improved, to the point where he takes physiotherapy sessions and t'ai chi classes.
-However, he loses his temper if he sees or hears about Dexter Bennett and the D.B.
+Jonah's condition improves to the point where he has physiotherapy sessions and tai chi classes.
+However, he loses his temper if he sees or hears about Dexter Bennett and the Daily Bugle.
 He is also apparently facing problems with his wife, as he has yet to forgive her for selling the Bugle.